 With that change in perspective brought changes to the marketplace, and now you can buy sweatpants or joggers designed for every occasion: work, travel, sleep, play and more.

-Even though most Americans are stuck in their homes right now, we won’t be stuck there forever.
+Even though most Americans spent the summer a bit more outdoors than we spent our spring, we’re likely headed into another quarantine and will be spending the majority of our time inside again.
 Whether you’re looking for cozy sweatpants to wear at home or technical sweats you can wear when the days of sweet freedom return, there are great options available.

 1. Mack Weldon Ace Sweatpant